 Students will have five periods per subject, per academic cycle during Years 10 and 11.
 This equates to a total of 15 periods of Science per academic cycle, with each subject being taught by a specialist teacher.

 Please see the following subject pages for further details of the course content.

 Biology

-Exam board: Edexcel IGCSE (click for further information) Head of Subject: Mr R J Brand
+Head of Subject: Mr R J Brand

 Key features and benefits of the specification are: